disk5464/Randomized-Space-Marine-2-Missions/README.md

 ## How does it work?
-The EXE was created with pyinstaller and all it does is call the python script.
-The script is basically a bunch of Tinker with some loops and .random.
-Additionally there is some logic that ensures that the class you choose does not give you a weapon that you cant use, so no primaries for the assault class.
-Also I did add in the new secondary.
+Orginally I used tkninker as the GUI with some logic to that ensure that the loadout you recieve dosent give you weapons that you cant use, so no primaries for the assault class as an example.

+Eventually I learned about Streamlit and decided to port it over.
+You can either host it on your own or use my instance at link

 ## Are there any requirements?
 Just have python installed, that's it!